Two months after the Keystone's biggest oil spill, residents of a Kansas county wonder what's next

 He set aside his concerns at the time — “I guess I was of the attitude that, you know, people … they need fuel.”

-But he urged the oil company to bore through the ridge on the farm instead of running the pipeline up its steep slopes.
+But he urged the oil company to bore through the ridge on the farm (which the company ultimately did not do) instead of running the pipeline up its steep slopes.

 The Keystone ruptured at the base of the ridge, and Pannbacker can’t shake his worry that faulty engineering or installation caused the rupture.
 To date, the reason for the rupture — if even known yet by TC Energy — remains undisclosed to the public.